The Best Side Hustle for Teachers – Earn an Extra $10-20K Per Year!

 Starting With Simple, Realistic Numbers

-The first number we’re going to look at is $2,000—specifically, $2,000 per semester.
-Why?
-Because in my work supporting educators who are building private practices, I teach people how to shift away from an hourly rate model.
-Many educators charge just $50–$75 per hour for tutoring or coaching, which can cap both income and sustainability.
+Because in my work supporting educators who are building private practices, I teach people how to move away from an hourly-rate model.
+Many educators charge $50–$75 per hour for tutoring or coaching, which often caps both income and sustainability.
+Hourly work can also make it harder to plan financially or protect your time and energy.

 Matching Your Schedule and Energy to Your Income Goals

-As you think this through, start with your energy.
-When do you actually have the capacity to show up well?
-This matters a lot if you want to avoid burnout.
-If you’re hoping to enjoy coaching—and possibly grow it into a lasting side business or even a full-time executive function coaching practice—you don’t want to be meeting with students when you’re already exhausted or stressed.
+As you think this through, start with your energy, not just your availability.
+When can you show up well?
+This matters if you want to avoid burnout—especially if you’re hoping to enjoy coaching and possibly grow it into a lasting academic coaching or executive function coaching practice.

-Let’s say you have one afternoon where you’re willing to spend two hours coaching.
-That would allow you to work with two students at $2,000 per semester each, for a total of $4,000 for the semester.
-One nice thing about packages is that you can often ask families to pay up front, which means you receive that full amount at the beginning of the semester.
+So let’s say you have one afternoon where you’re willing to spend two hours coaching.
+That allows you to work with two students at $2,000 per semester each, for a total of $4,000 per semester.

 Most schools operate on two semesters per year, so we’ll double that number.
-That puts you at $8,000 per school year—and this doesn’t even include any coaching work you might choose to do over the summer.
+That puts you at $8,000 per school year—and this doesn’t include any coaching you might choose to do over the summer.
 (When I was a classroom teacher, I personally needed to crash over the summer, but everyone’s situation is different.)

 Common Questions (and Where to Explore Them Further)